Rare Rhinos: Best Places To See Rhinos In East Africa

 Nairobi National Park

-Located on the south-western outskirts of Kenya, Nairobi National Park is home to more than 50 black rhinos.
-The park’s success in protecting and successfully breeding black rhino has earned the name Kifaru (meaning Rhino in Swahili) Ark.
-National National Park is one of Africa’s smallest, has a variety of wildlife that can sometimes be viewed with Nairobi’s skyscrapers or planes coming in for a landing.
+Located on the south-western outskirts of Nairobi, Nairobi National Park is home to more than 50 black rhino, and a healthy population of white rhino.
+The park’s success in protecting and successfully breeding rhino has earned it the name Kifaru (meaning “rhino” in Swahili) Ark, not to be confused with Rhino Ark.
+Nairobi National Park, although one of Africa’s smallest parks, has a good variety of wildlife that can sometimes be viewed with Nairobi’s skyscrapers as a backdrop, or planes coming in for a landing, making for an interesting juxtaposition of scenery and experience.
+The high density of rhino within a relatively small space, makes for near guaranteed rhino sightings.
+With a wide variety of accommodation options readily available in and around the city, this national park offers an easy day trip at the beginning or end of a safari itinerary.

 The Ngorongoro Conservation Area

-The Ngorongoro Conservation Area (NCA) offers some of the richest wildlife experiences on the African content and a UNESCO World Heritage site.
-The region’s name is derived from the Ngorongoro Crater, the world’s largest inactive and unfilled caldera The area is home to over 25 000 large animals and various bird species.
-While rhinos aren’t listed as the top animal sighted in the region, sightings of black rhino hiding among the fever trees are quite common.
+The Ngorongoro Conservation Area, a UNESCO World Heritage Site, offers some of the most remarkable wildlife viewing experiences on the African continent.
+The region’s name is derived from the Ngorongoro Crater, the world’s largest unbroken and unfilled caldera, which offers a truly unique safari experience as game drives are enjoyed across the crater floor while the walls of the caldera rise around on all sides.
+The area is home to over 25,000 large animals and various bird species.
+While the rhino population within the crater is relatively small, they are frequently sighted hiding among the fever trees, albeit sometimes from a distance.

 Serengeti National Park